Everything in a transaction succeeds or the entire transaction is rolled back.

 Cassandra uses timestamps to determine the most recent update to a column.
 The timestamp is provided by the client application.
 The latest timestamp always wins when requesting data, so if multiple client sessions update the same columns in a row concurrently, the most recent update is the one that will eventually persist.

-Prior to Cassandra 1.1, it was possible to see partial updates in a row when one user was updating the row while another user was reading that same row.
+Prior early versions of Cassandra, it was possible to see partial updates in a row when one user was updating the row while another user was reading that same row.
 For example, if one user was writing a row with two thousand columns, another user could potentially read that same row and see some of the columns, but not all of them if the write was still in progress.

-Full row-level isolation is now in place so that writes to a row are isolated to the client performing the write and are not visible to any other user until they are complete.
+Full row-level isolation is in place, which means that writes to a row are isolated to the client performing the write and are not visible to any other user until they are complete.

 Writes in Cassandra are durable.
 All writes to a replica node are recorded both in memory and in a commit log on disk before they are acknowledged as a success.
 If a crash or server failure occurs before the memory tables are flushed to disk, the commit log is replayed on restart to recover any lost writes.
 In addition to the local durability (data immediately written to disk), the replication of data on other nodes strengthens durability.